graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/custom-scalars.md

 This implementation may surprise you.
 Why is `Serialize`, which is used for output, implemented identically to `ParseValue`, which is used for input?
 Why does `Serialize` return an object, rather than a string or byte array?
 It helps to understand a few internals of the library.

-- `Serialize` will be called during query execution, and should be passed an instance of `Vector3` from a field resolver
+- `Serialize` will be called during query execution, and should be passed an instance of `Vector3` from a field resolver.

 - `Serialize` is _also_ called when reading variables from the client so that variables can be converted to `IValue` instances.
 In the case of `Vector3Type`, `value` will be a string during this process.